Wondering why a prospect hasn’t gotten back to you yet?

 P.S.
 You can create follow-up sequences with QuickMail.
 Get started with a free 14-day trial.

 This way, you don’t have to manually go through each email and follow-up if there is no response.

-2. Avoid the “bumping this to the top of your inbox” approach
+2. Avoid the “bumping this to the top of your inbox” subject line approach

 Alright, quick sales email intervention: the “just bumping this back to the top of your inbox” approach has been played out.